octimot/StoryToolkitAI/INSTALLATION.md

 territories!
 If that is the case, we recommend uninstalling all Python versions (if you don't need them of course) and reinstalling Python 3.10.

+Make sure you have `virtualenv` installed by running:

+    py -3.10 -m pip install virtualenv

 #### 2. Download and install GIT for Windows

 Download it from [here](https://git-scm.com/download/win) and then install it.

-#### 3. Install virtualenv

-We recommend running the tool inside a virtual environment like virtualenv.
-This is not required, but it prevents messing up your Python installation, for that, you need to install virtualenv.

-If you installed Python according to step 1, this shouldn't be necessary.
-But to make sure that you have virtualenv, simply run:

-    py -3.10 -m pip install virtualenv

-#### 4. Download and install FFMPEG via Chocolatey
+#### 3. Download and install FFMPEG via Chocolatey
 The simplest way to install FFMPEG on windows is to use a package manager like [Choco](https://chocolatey.org/install), but feel free to skip this step if you already have FFMPEG or if you know of a better way to install it.